*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Make sure there’s no existing wiring in the places you need to drill.

 This is not only to avoid the risk of damaging your electrical system, but also to avoid interference caused by electric current being too close to the coax.

 In fact, you should ensure there’s at least half a foot of distance between your antenna coax and other wires.

-Try to take the shortest path possible to the TV, in order to minimize the cable’s length and thus avoid potential loss of signal along the way.
+Try to take the shortest path possible to the TV (for example, down the attic plumbing vent), in order to minimize the cable’s length and thus avoid potential loss of signal along the way.

-For RG6 cable I recommend Mediabridge, which is 75 Ohm and tri shielded to minimize interference (not all RG6 types are tri or quad shielded, so I’d specifically look for this).
+For RG6 cable I recommend the Mediabridge brand, which is 75 Ohm and tri shielded to minimize interference (not all RG6 types are tri or quad shielded, so I’d specifically look for this).
 If you have any coax left over from a previous satellite or cable TV installation, it can also be reused.